Proclaim’s team of designers constantly produces fresh sermon backgrounds, announcement slides, motions, and more.

 You may have noticed that with the exception of mini-movies and Bible animations, we produce media “sets,” not standalone pieces.
 It’s hard enough to find one piece of media that fits your church’s message and brand—pastors and church staff shouldn’t have to Frankenstein a presentation together from a bunch of disconnected pieces.
 “Sets tie the whole topic together, instead of being all over the place,” says Liliya Vetkov, Proclaim’s Pro Media designer.
 “The sermon, announcements, worship backgrounds, they all have the same tone.”

 With every new set, the hope is to give churches the freedom to decide how they use the art.
-Pro Media often comes with background text, but with the release of Proclaim 2.0, even that text can be edited—they’re just suggestions.
+Pro Media often comes with background text, but even that text can be edited.

 Built-in suggestions are part of what makes Pro Media unique.
 Designers like Liliya choose the best font size and text color for each background, so you don’t have to fiddle with it.
 The font of each set has already been carefully thought out by a professional designer.